sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2017-06-06-statistical-inference.md

 ### The sample mean

 The sample mean (estimator) estimates the population mean (estimand.
-Since the population mean is the center of mass of the population distribution, the sample mean is the center of mass of the data.
+Since the population mean is the center of mass of the population distribution, the sample mean is the center of mass of the data. sample mean is an unbiased estimator of the population mean.

 $$ \mathsf { \bar {X }= \sum_{i=1}^n x_{i}p(x_{i})} $$